atlanticwave-sdx/sdx-oxp-integrator/os-base/validator/README.md

 The function named 'validate' that takes two parameters: data and schema.
 The first parameter 'data' takes json data as input and the second parameter takes the schema as input, which is returned by the function 'get_validator_schema'.
 This function validates the given data against the provided JSON schema and returns the result of the validation.

-Note: Make sure that 'validator.yaml' file is present in the current directory.

 Example of usage:
 validator_schema = get_validator_schema(resolve_references(load_openapi_schema(yaml_spec_file)))